A Table Full Of Joy

 • Preheat oven to 375°.

-• In a large bowl combine shredded turkey, sour cream, drained green chile, 1 ½ cups mozzarella cheese, 1 ½ cups jack cheese, and taco seasoning.
-(3 cups shredded turkey, 1 cup sour cream, 1 cup green chile)
+• In a large bowl, combine shredded turkey, sour cream, drained green chile, 1 ½ cups mozzarella cheese, 1 ½ cups jack cheese, and taco seasoning.

-• Place enchilada sauce in a microwave safe bowl and microwave for 1 minute.
-You just want it to be warm.
-(28 oz can of green enchilada sauce)
+• Place enchilada sauce in a microwave-safe bowl and microwave for 1 minute.
+You want it to be slightly warm.

-• Once all the tortillas are used, pour the remaining enchilada sauce over the rolled enchiladas, and sprinkle with the remaining cheese.
-(1 cup mozzarella cheese, 1 cup jack cheese)
+• Once all the tortillas are used, pour the remaining enchilada sauce over the rolled enchiladas, and sprinkle with the 1 cup of mozzarella and 1 cup of jack cheese.

 • Bake for 20-25 minutes or until cheese is bubbling.
 Remove from oven and sprinkle with crushed pepper flakes and cilantro.